Table of Contents

 The two types of business establishments can easily be used for similar purposes.
 However, the issue regarding the branch’s dependence on the parent company, and the fact that the latter remains liable for its branch’s activities in Romania is an issue that prevails and should be carefully taken into consideration.

 Please keep in mind that the table below is only a rough guide on the main differences between the branch and the subsidiary.
 Investors who are interested in finding out more can reach out to our team of lawyers and company formation experts.
 Our attorneys in Romania can offer more details about taxation and other important matters, such as the applicability of the double tax treaties.

 Question: I would like to open a subsidiary or a branch in Romania.
 What taxes do I need to pay?

-Answer: Our specialized team of best lawyers in Bucharest is pleased to inform you about the taxation aspects involved when opening a subsidiary and a branch.
+Answer: Our specialized team of lawyers in Romania is pleased to inform you about the taxation aspects involved when opening a subsidiary and a branch.